active-interest/seo-ultimate/readme.txt

 * **Slug Optimizer**
 	* Increase in-URL keyword potency by removing "filler words" (like "the," "with," "and," etc.) from post/page URLs.
+	* Lets you customize the "filler words" list as desired.

 * **Competition Researcher**
 	* Investigate multiple keywords or URLs with quick access to search engine tools.
 Competition Researcher does this without illicit scraping/automation methods.